Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 At 50% draw down, a gold trader would have to earn 100% on their remaining trading capital - a feat that is accomplished by less than 5% of all traders globally - just to break-even on an account with a 50% loss.

-At 80 % draw down, a xauusd trader must quadruple their account equity just to bring it back to its original equity level.
+At 80 % draw down, a gold trader must quadruple their account equity just to bring it back to its original equity level.
 This is what is referred to as "break-even" i.e. Get back to your original account balance that you deposited after making a draw down.

 In trading, traders use stop losses which are set in order to cap losses.
 Controlling risks involves putting a stop loss order after opening an order.